KahHan19/Neural-Transformer-for-Video-Sign-Language-Generation/README.md

 - **Counter_embedding**: Adds counter values to skeleton keypoints estimates (immediately after pose estimation).
 - **Progressive Transformer**: An adapted version of Ben Saunders' Progressive Transformer ([saunders2020progressive](https://arxiv.org/abs/2004.14874)) to be compatible with DWPose.

+## Summary

+This paper successfully integrates DWPose into the Progressive Transformer model, emphasizing the significance of facial features in sign language translation.
+By extending the Progressive Transformer to include facial features, DWPose has demonstrated substantial improvements over previous pose estimation methods.
+Enhancing sign language skeleton pose generation can significantly advance sign language translation, benefiting both communities and individuals interested in learning sign language.

+Key findings include:

+- **Scaling Results**: Dividing each keypoint by 100 produced the best results for skeletal keypoints.
+While different scaling methods influenced the loss function, models with varied scaling for facial keypoints did not meet expectations.
+- **Overfitting Issue**: Multi-scaled models tended to overfit to an “O” shape mouthing, likely due to the dataset's limited size and the frequent use of this mouth shape in sign poses.
+This pattern also appears in face-only models, which show improved head movement but still exhibit the “O” shape issue.

 ## Citations

 ```bibtex